mhahsler/arules/docs/measures.md

 where $\overline{Y} = E_{\neg Y}$ is the event that $Y$ does not appear in a transaction.
-Conviction was developed as an alternative to confidence which was found to not capture the direction of associations adequately.
-Conviction compares the probability that $X$ appears without
-$Y$ if they were dependent on the actual frequency of the appearance of
+Conviction was developed as an alternative to confidence, which does not adequately capture the direction of associations on its own.
+Conviction compares the probability that $X$ appears without $Y$ under independence with the observed frequency of
 $X$ without $Y$.
 In that respect, it is similar to lift (see the section about lift on this page).
 However, in contrast to lift, it is a directed measure since it also uses the information of the absence of the consequent.
 An interesting fact is that conviction is monotone in confidence and lift.

-**Range:** $[0, \infty]$ (1 indicates independence; rules that always hold have $\infty$)
+**Range:** $[0, \infty)$ (1 indicates independence; rules that always hold have $\infty$)

 ## Cosine {#cosine}